paigeadelethompson/paigeadelethompson/content/resume/index.md

 - [paigeadelethompson/pscr_core ![paigeadelethompson/pscr_core](https://badge.fury.io/ph/paigeadelethompson%2Fpscr_core.svg)](https://badge.fury.io/ph/paigeadelethompson%2Fpscr_core)
 - [paigeadelethompson/pscr_content ![paigeadelethompson/pscr_content](https://badge.fury.io/ph/paigeadelethompson%2Fpscr_content.svg)](https://badge.fury.io/ph/paigeadelethompson%2Fpscr_content)

-What a stupid name right?
-Yeah well I was about 19 (2007?) when I wrote it and by the time I got around to rewriting it in 2018 I really just wanted to see how much I would like working in Jetbrains PHPStorm.
-Well, I liked it so much that I suddenly remembered how much I really believed in this idea of using pure object oriented programming to make web pages back in 2007.
+I'm sorry that the name sucks, I wrote it when I was 19.
+By the time I got around to rewriting it in 2018 I really just wanted to see how much I would like working in Jetbrains PHPStorm and I didn't really care about the name because I knew it wouldn't matter.
+I suddenly remembered how much I really believed in this idea of using pure object oriented programming to make web pages back in 2007.
 Over the years I collectively realized that the existential approach I took to just trying to make something, just trying to make anything in order to get really good at programming ultimately landed me on the doorstep of MVC web design.

 ![screenshot](https://github.com/paigeadelethompson/pscr_demo/blob/master/screenshots/1.png?raw=true)